Water Heaters 101

 Not sure if it’s time to replace your water heater?
 Don’t wait for it to start leaking to get a new one.
-If your water heater is over 12 years old, it’d probably be a good time to replace it – but that can cost you $3,000 to $4,500.
+If your water heater is over 12 years old, it’d probably be a good time to replace it – but that can cost you hundreds if not thousands of dollars.
 It may be easier, and more affordable, to extend the life of your water heater with a few repairs first.
 Here is some general water heater 101 information to help you decide what’s best for you.

 If it’s been a while since you’ve looked at water heaters, you’ll soon notice that there are three main types: storage tank, tankless (on-demand) and a heat pump.
 This is just one of several things you’ll need to decide when purchasing a new water heater:

-These are a few common parts that may need replacing:
+These are a few common water heater parts that may need replacing: